Mykotoxine im Pferdedarm – das stille Risiko im Heu (3/5)

 How Zeolite Works Against Mycotoxins

-This is where the unique property of clinoptilolite zeolite comes into play: its porous lattice structure, which acts like a molecular sieve.
+Here the unique property of clinoptilolite zeolite comes into play: its porous lattice structure, which functions like a molecular sieve.

-Zeolite can adsorb certain mycotoxins in the digestive tract – this means they bind to the surface of the mineral and are thus transported through the intestine in a bound state, without being absorbed.
+Zeolite can adsorb certain mycotoxins in the digestive tract – meaning they bind to the surface of the mineral and are thus transported through the intestine without being absorbed.
 The body does not come into contact with them.

-It is important to understand the selectivity: clinoptilolite primarily binds smaller, polar mycotoxins such as aflatoxins and trichothecenes.
-Larger, more non-polar toxins like zearalenone are less effectively bound.
-Zeolite is not a universal adsorbent, but it is an effective building block in protecting the gut.
+The selectivity is important to understand: clinoptilolite primarily binds smaller, polar mycotoxins such as aflatoxins and trichothecenes.
+Larger, more non-polar toxins like zearalenone are bound less effectively.
+Zeolite is not a universal adsorbent but an effective component in protecting the gut.

-A review of zeolite and other mineral toxin binders (PMC 2020) confirms that clinoptilolite shows a demonstrable reduction in the toxic effects of aflatoxins and other mycotoxins in studies on livestock populations – both in vitro and in animal trials.
+A review of zeolite and other mineral toxin binders (PMC 2020) confirms: studies in livestock populations show that clinoptilolite demonstrably reduces the toxic effects of aflatoxins and other mycotoxins – both in vitro and in animal experiments.

-What Zeolite Can – and Cannot – Do
+What Zeolite Can Do – and What It Cannot

-• Can: Adsorb Aflatoxin B1 and certain trichothecenes in the gut
+• Can: Adsorb aflatoxin B1 and certain trichothecenes in the intestine

 • Can: Reduce toxin load on the intestinal mucosa

-• Can: Buffer inflammatory reactions in the intestinal tract
+• Can: Buffer inflammatory reactions in the intestinal area

-• Can: Stabilize the gut environment and indirectly protect the microbiome
+• Can: Stabilize the intestinal environment and indirectly protect the microbiome

-• Cannot: Replace bad hay – the source of the problem must be addressed
+• Cannot: Replace poor hay – the source of the problem must be addressed

 • Cannot: Bind all mycotoxin types equally effectively (e.g., zearalenone less effectively)

-• Cannot: Cure an already manifest poisoning – that is the veterinarian's job.
+• Cannot: Cure an already manifest poisoning – this is the vet's job.

 Practical Measures: What You Can Do